Kaweees/Sudoku-Solver/README.md

  - Python 3
  - Backtracking Algorithm

-# How to Use BWSI-Python-2021
+# How to Use Sudoku-Solver

 <!-- GETTING STARTED -->
 ## Getting Started